 Proceed with caution.
-Pranks can get you fired, but there are some classics:
+Pranks can get you fired, but here are some classics:

 - Wrapping.
 For this trick, you need several hours and a lot of newspaper.
 It is pretty simple.
 You wrap every item in the victim's cubicle.
 Don't forget to wrap the trash can.
-Around Christmas, you could use Christmas paper.
+Around Christmas, you can use gift wrap.

 - Packing peanuts.
 Seal up the person's cubicle entrance with plastic wrap.
 Dump packing peanuts into the cubicle until they reach the top of the walls.
 Don't try this one if the victim has an urgent assignment due that day.

 - Rubber bands.
 This one is much more subtle.
-While the victim is sitting in their desk chair.
-Shoot a rubber band at the ceiling directly above the victim.
+While the victim is sitting in their desk chair, shoot a rubber band at the ceiling directly above the victim.
 The rubber band will fall straight down.
-Because the sound of the rubber band shooting off your hand is almost silent, the victim will have no idea which of his neighbors is shooting rubber bands at them.
+Because the sound of the rubber band shooting off your hand is almost silent, the victim will have no idea which of his neighbors is shooting rubber bands.
 Shoot about one rubber band a day, varying the times of day, until the victim realizes it's you.